noahehall/theBookOfNoah/0current/aws/0microservices.md

 - manage streaming data in realtime
 - ingest real-time data such as video, audio, application logs, website clickstreams, and IoT telemetry data for machine learning, analytics, and other applications.
 - process and analyze data as it arrives and respond instantly instead of having to wait until all your data is collected before the processing can begin.
+- use cases
+  - can have multiple shards within a stream, and consumers can be assigned to specific shards
+  - full replay is possible by resetting a stream to a point in time